 How many channels is the Bose 500?

 The Bose 500 is a 3.0 channel audio bar.
 You get a dedicated center channel that will help enhance speech, left and right channels, and no subwoofer.
-Even with just 3 channels, the Soundbar 500 Bose can produce incredibly detailed sound.
+Even with just 3 channels, the Soundbar 500 can produce incredibly detailed audio that sounds good for its size.

 Does Bose Soundbar 500 have Alexa?